 Why do head lice keep recurring?

+You may be wondering: why won’t my lice go away?
 Head lice keep recurring when eggs are missed and left in the hair.
 Those missed eggs then hatch and you find head lice again.
 Removing all the eggs is key to stopping head lie recurring.
 The eggs are tiny and glued firmly onto the hair.

 When head lice lay their eggs, they lay them close to the scalp, so you will find them near the root of the hair.
 Because they are firmly glued on as the hair grows, they are then found further down the hair shaft.